Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 999999
 			"Meteor Duration"			"5"

+			// The Mutant Tank's meteor shower drops a meteorite every time this many seconds passes.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Meteor Interval"			"0.6"

 			// The mode of the Mutant Tank's meteor shower ability.
 			// Note: This setting can be overridden for specific players.
 			// --